meera-raghav-7/PostBOUND/btw-scripts/README.md

 Python virtual environment.
 If in doubt, take a look at the commands in the `btw-start.sh` script.
 To export the results and update the paper, etc., execute the `btw-tex.sh` script.

 ## Cleaning up

 Since all experiments take place in the Docker container, it is sufficient to delete both the container, as well as the underlying image to remove all artifacts.
-All scripts that are shipped with this README can be deleted without requiring any special steps.
-Just remember that in order to repeat the experiments, the `btw-*` scripts have to be present while the Docker container is created.
+Afterwards, they can be re-created by running the `run.sh` script again.